History of Otago: Māori adaptation and migrations (1500–1788)

-Much of the history of this time centres around the turbulent careers of two chiefs, Te Wera of the Kai Tahu, and Taoka, his bitter enemy, who were cousins.
+Much of the history of this time centres around the turbulent careers of two chiefs, Te Wera of the Kāi Tahu, and Taoka, his bitter enemy, who were cousins.
 These two men apparently became involved in several episodes featuring a surfeit of bloodshed.
 One such incident occurred when Te Wera killed and ate Taoka's son, whom he and his men had encountered on the south bank of the Waitaki.
-In revenge, Taoka besieged Te Wera's pa at Karitane, at that time a Kai Tahu stronghold.
-The besiegers camped at the southern extremity of the sandspit in Waikouaiti Bay, called Ohine-pouweru, and lived there for six months.
+In revenge, Taoka besieged Te Wera's pā at Karitane, at that time a Kāi Tahu stronghold.
+The besiegers camped at the southern extremity of the sandspit in Waikouaiti River, called Ohine-pouweru, and lived there for six months.
 Frustrated in their endeavours to seize the pā, Taoka's men uttered the dire threat, "We'll starve you out."
-But back came the defiant cry, shouted by the Kai Tahu chief above the great gateway, "You shall never reach us!
+But back came the defiant cry, shouted by the Kāi Tahu chief above the great gateway, "You shall never reach us!
 Only by the army of thirst shall we be overcome."
 Taoka then uttered threats in vain and when at length his food supplies had dwindled, he was reluctantly forced to raise the siege.

 Similar skirmishes continued throughout the eighteenth century, waged with a merciless ferocity that must have seriously reduced a once numerous population.
 On occasion the battles became scenes of bloody carnage.
-Such conflict occurred in 1750 on the site of the present township of Balclutha, which saw the triumph of the Kati Mamoe.
-Some fifteen years later at Kaitangata, the Kai Tahu avenged this defeat and routed the Kati Mamoe.
+Such conflict occurred in 1750 on the site of the present township of Balclutha, which saw the triumph of the Kāti Mamoe.
+Some fifteen years later at Kaitangata, the Kāi Tahu avenged this defeat and routed the Kāti Mamoe.
 Eventually the two groups decided to erect a post on a conspicuous hill known as Popoutunoa, near Clinton: to mark the division of the territory.
 Thus the Kati Mamoe remained unmolested in the southern portion of the island.
 Or at least this is Canon Stack's view of the significance of these events.
-Certainly an end to conflict was brokered at this time which involved marriage across Kati Mamoe and Kai Tahu lines.
+Certainly an end to conflict was brokered at this time which involved marriage across Kāti Mamoe and Kai Tahu lines.